shidarin/shidarin.github.io/source/_posts/2013-12-22-controlling-nuke-lut-behavior.markdown

 When changing many knob values at once, it's often helpful to define a dictionary whose keys are the knob name, and values are the desired knob value.
 Then we can iterate through the dictionary, grabbing the knob object, and setting it to the retrieved value from the dictionary.

-Here's the copy node we need to add the removed layers back in from the original input image stream:
+Here's the copy node we need that adds the removed layers back in from the original input image stream:

 ``` python start:28 mark:33-35
     # Add our special channels back in